zorrolisto/shell-scripts/README.md

 ## SCRIPTS

-- youtube-dl/**downloadSongs.sh**: For easy download various songs from files url
+- youtube-dl/**downloadSongs.sh**: For easy download various songs from a list of url in a file
 - git/**cm.sh**: For commit from command line more easily
 - clipboard/**clr_clpbrd.sh**: For clear clipboard